 ISM believes in the importance of a global perspective and we encourage students to take advantage of our international presence.
 Seminars are scheduled throughout most of the year at our center in Paris, and during the summer with participating schools in New York.
-Programs also take place on a rotating basis at other locations with participating schools in New Delhi, São Paulo and Shanghai.
+Programs also take place periodically at other locations with participating schools in New Delhi, São Paulo and Shanghai.